Jadeiteg/EZG_Payment_Prediction/README.md

 # Payment_Prediction
-Predicting the payment ability of orders using Linear Regression model
+Predicting the payment ability of users using Machine Learning Model (Linear Regression and Random Forest)